-How can Florida's workforce development system better share information, systems and/or customers?
+How can Florida's workforce development system better share information, systems and/or customers?87

 - Resources can best be utilized by integrating existing systems to provide for a common intake and reporting system.
 Each core program partner and optional partner uses a technology system unique to its constituency, in which all information may not be necessary for intake and reporting for Florida's workforce development system.
-It follows that Florida's approach should be to align current systems for WIOA compliance, rather than advocating a new information system for all partners. - Furthermore, some Task Force members recommended that the Employ Florida Marketplace, Florida's job-matching system, should be integrated, as a requirement, into career services available through state college and state university career centers.
-The Florida College System supports career services utilizing all tools available, including Employ Florida Marketplace.
+It follows that Florida's approach should be to align current systems for WIOA compliance, rather than advocating a new information system for all partners. - Furthermore, some Task Force members recommended that the Employ Florida Marketplace,

-&lt;sup>98 Id. at 11-12.
+85 Id. at 11-12.
 Materials related to recommendations regarding this topic are included in Attachments 3, 4, and 5 of the Implementation Recommendations.

-&lt;sup>99 Id. at 12-13.
+$^{^{86}}$ Id. at 12-13.
 Materials related to recommendations regarding this topic are included in Attachments 4 and 5 of the Implementation Recommendations.

-&lt;sup>100 Id. at 13.
+87 Id. at 13.
 Materials related to recommendations regarding this topic are included in Attachments 3, 4, and 5 of the Implementation Recommendations.